ohdsi-studies/Covid19PredictionStudies/SevereInHospVal/readme.md

 License
 =======
-  SevereInHospitalizedPatientsValidation is licensed under Apache License 2.0
+  SevereInHospVal is licensed under Apache License 2.0

 Development
 ===========
-  SevereInHospitalizedPatientsValidation is being developed in R Studio.
+  SevereInHospVal is being developed in R Studio.